 - Sit on the floor with your legs straight and a foam roller under your thighs.
 Place your hands on the floor on either side of your butt.

-- Lift your butt and use your hands to roll the entire length of your hamstrings—from just below your butt to your knees—over the roller.
+- Lift your butt and use your hands to roll the entire length of your hamstrings — from just below your butt to your knees.

 3. Iliotibial (IT) Bands

 - Lie on your right side with with your legs straight and a foam roller under your right hip.

 - Placing your hands on the floor for support, cross your left leg over your right, placing your left foot flat on the floor by your right knee.

 - Use your hands to roll the side of your upper leg over the roller several times.